MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 To turn on this experimental feature, navigate to [Turn on experimental features][DevtoolsExperimentalFeaturesTurnOnExperimentalFeatures] and choose the checkbox next to **Enable new CSS Grid debugging features (configuration options available in Layout sidebar pane in Elements after restart)**.

-For more information about this experiment, navigate to [Enable new CSS grid debugging features][DevtoolsExperimentalFeaturesEnableNewCssGridDebuggingFeatures].
+For more information about this feature, navigate to [Inspect CSS Grid in Microsoft Edge DevTools][DevtoolsCssGrid].

 Chromium issue: [#1047356][CR1047356]